pythonwithalex/Spring2015/README.md

 This is this github for the **Fall 2014 BACE Programming With Python** course.
 It contains
 + [notes](https://github.com/programmingwithpython/PWP/tree/master/etc) on our tech setup, tools, and links for installation instructions for your own computers.
-+ weekly assignments, exercises and notes
++ weekly assignments, exercises and notes:
 [week 1](https://github.com/programmingwithpython/PWP/tree/master/week1),
 [week 2](https://github.com/programmingwithpython/PWP/tree/master/week2),
 [week 3](https://github.com/programmingwithpython/PWP/tree/master/week3),